-Set the value of key name to value that expires in time_ms milliseconds. time_ms can be represented by an integer or a Python timedelta object ex sets an expire flag on key name for ex seconds.
+Set the value of key name to value that expires in time_ms milliseconds. time_ms can be represented by an integer or a Python timedelta object set (name, value, ex=None, px=None, nx=False, xx=False) Set the value at key name to value ex sets an expire flag on key name for ex seconds.